rcy0228/MCW-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/HOL step-by-step - Building the business migration case with Windows Server and SQL Server.md

 In this exercise, you will go through the steps necessary to migrate Tailspin Toys' on-premises SQL Server database to Azure SQL Managed Instance.

 ### Task 1: Review Creation of Azure SQL MI **(Read-Only)**

+  > **Note**: This is a **Read-Only** task.
+As Deploying the new instance of Azure SQL Managed Instance may take about 6 hour to complete.
+We have already created a *Managed Instance* for you.
+You can review this task to understand how the Azure Managed Instance is created and continue from the next task.

 1. On the **Home** page within the Azure Portal, towards the top, select **Create a resource**.